netdata/netdata/docs/guides/using-host-labels.md

  host labels: _os_name = Debian*
 ```

-In a streaming configuration where a parent node is triggering alarms for its children, you could create health entities
+In a streaming configuration where a parent node is triggering alarms, you could create health entities that apply only
-that apply only to child nodes:
+to child nodes:

 ```yaml
  host labels: _is_child = true